irahorecka/gardenofrecipes/recipes/md/marinated-fryer-for-frying.md

 ## Instructions

-1. Cut the fryer into pieces and season with salt and pepper.
+1. Cut the fryer into pieces and season with salt and pepper
-2. Let stand in a bowl for 20 minutes.
+2. Let stand in a bowl for 20 minutes
-3. Mix together oil and cornstarch.
+3. Mix together oil and cornstarch
-4. Rub the mixture onto the chicken pieces.
+4. Rub the mixture onto the chicken pieces
-5. Let stand for 10 to 20 minutes.
+5. Let stand for 10 to 20 minutes
-6. Dip each piece in flour and fry.
+6. Dip each piece in flour and fry

-This is very good.